10,414,036

 Job Seeker Visa Fees

-Solidarity Visa – A New Pathway for Humanitarian Efforts
+Solidarity Visa – A New Pathway for Humanitarian Efforts (Introduced in 2024)

 The 2024 Solidarity Visa is for individuals wishing to contribute to social or humanitarian causes through volunteer work or non-profit activities, both in Portugal and internationally.